 - 5.13.
-On 1st September 2020 KCSiE2020 guidance (here replaces Keeping Children Safe in Education September 2019.
+On 1st September 2020 KCSiE2020 guidance (here) replaces Keeping Children Safe in Education September 2019.
 The statutory guidance should be read and followed by the Proprietor(s) of independent schools and non-maintained special schools and colleges. - 5.14.
-All staff in Cambian schools and colleges must read at least Part one of KCSiE2020 guidance and schools/colleges should have a record to confirm this has been completed prior to 1st September 2020. - 5.15.
-A table of changes is included at Annex H of KCSiE2020 guidance which can also be accessed here. - 5.16 The guidance should be read alongside: - statutory guidance Working Together to Safeguard Children here, - departmental advice What to do if you are Worried a Child is Being Abused Advice for Practitioners here; and; - departmental advice COVID-19: safeguarding in schools, colleges and other providers here which is also available via organisation's Covid 19 Resource Hub. - 5.17.
+All staff in Cambian schools and colleges must read at least Part one of KCSiE2020 guidance here and schools/colleges should have a record to confirm this has been completed prior to 1st September 2020. - 5.15.
+A table of changes is included at Annex H of KCSiE2020 guidance which can also be accessed here. - 5.16 The guidance should be read alongside: - statutory guidance Working Together to Safeguard Children here, - departmental advice What to do if you are Worried a Child is Being Abused Advice for Practitioners here; and; - departmental advice about Sexual violence and sexual harassment between children in schools and colleges here. - 5.17.
+The department issued non-statutory interim guidance on safeguarding in schools, colleges and other providers during the coronavirus outbreak.
+This guidance has now been withdrawn as the government expects all settings across the nation to reopen for the new academic year in September, with full availability to all learners.
+Requirements for local interventions in educational settings will continue to be reviewed. - 5.18.
 On the 15th July DSL/Deputy DSLs within Education division, some Representative from Children's residential care (Senior Managers), Heads/Principals, Representatives of Business Support Functions and nominated Directors have attended KCSiE2020 webinar provided by the Safeguarding Network.
-Following the webinar, recording and the additional learning resources from the webinar have been shared with the participants for the wider dissemination to their teams. - 5.18.
-All schools and colleges which are members of the Safeguarding Network should plan how the learning will be take place with their staff and organise KCSiE2020 knowledge check (via Safeguarding Network) and ensure that the record of completed knowledge check is stored on the Learning and Development platform agreed by MD of Education. - 5.19.
-The Heads/Principals and DSLs should ensure that mechanisms are in place to assist staff to understand and discharge their role and responsibilities as set out in Part one of this guidance. - 5.20.
+Following the webinar, recording and the additional learning resources from the webinar have been shared with the participants for the wider dissemination to their teams. - 5.19.
+All schools and colleges which are members of the Safeguarding Network should plan how the learning will be take place with their staff and organise KCSiE2020 knowledge check (via Safeguarding Network) and ensure that the record of completed knowledge check is stored on the Learning and Development platform agreed by MD of Education. - 5.20.
+The Heads/Principals and DSLs should ensure that mechanisms are in place to assist staff to understand and discharge their role and responsibilities as set out in Part one of this guidance. - 5.21.
 DfE made changes in three circumstances.
 Firstly, where legislation has required it e.g. reflecting mandatory Relationship Education, Relationship and Sex Education and Health Education from September 2020.
 Secondly, where DfE have helpful additional information that will support schools and colleges protect their children e.g. mental health, domestic abuse, child criminal and sexual exploitation and county lines.
-Finally, important clarifications which will help the sector better understand and/or follow the guidance.
+Finally, important clarifications which will help the sector better understand and/or follow the guidance. - 5.22.

-5.21.
 The changes including those related to terminology will be explored throughout this policy.